 Thank you, Tommy and Dennis, for sharing your trials and tribulations, your life experience and life recovery to help others.
 There are not enough or the right words to express how grateful we are to you and to the program you have built at Genesis Recovery!!!”

-By the grace of God and the wonderful staff at Genesis Recovery San Diego not only do we have our son back in our lives but he is on his way to getting his life back on track.
-Thank you so much Genesis Recovery San Diego!”
+By the grace of God and the wonderful staff at Genesis Recovery not only do we have our son back in our lives but he is on his way to getting his life back on track.
+Thank you so much Genesis Recovery!”

 After leaving that program, it wasn’t long before he returned to his old friends and habits and the cycle continued.
 From 19-22, his I.V. heroin drug use became more intense and he became more difficult to be around.
 At 22, he moved to San Francisco in August of 2012 to get a fresh start and pursue his dreams but those plans quickly came to an end.